murer/mycontainer/README.md

     </dependency>

 Not all versions are deployed to central.
-You can find all released versions at my private repository [here](http://repo.pyrata.org/release/maven2/com/googlecode/mycontainer/).
+But you can find them all at my private repository [here](http://repo.pyrata.org/release/maven2/com/googlecode/mycontainer/).

+It is highly recommended that you **avoid** using this repository directly since I can not ensure their availability.

 ## Build